buddy-compiler/buddy-compiler.github.io/Pages/Documentation/GPUCompilerStack.md

 * `createWrapEntryPointsPass()`: Wrap the entry points in the module (such as `iree::hal::ExecutableEntryPointOp`) in an exported function (`iree::hal::ExportedFunctionOp`) so that they can be used according to the invocation model (such as `iree::hal::InvocationModel ::Async`) for scheduling and execution.

-* `createInlinerPass()`: Inline the function call (such as call) operation in the module into the caller to reduce the cost and complexity of the function call.
+* `createInlinerPass()`: Inline the function call operation in the module into the caller to reduce the cost and complexity of the function call.

 * `createCanonicalizerPass()`: Standardize and simplify the operations in the module and eliminate redundant and useless operations.